TakumiJapan/RPA/README.md

 Robot functionality:
 * Search articles by specific topic on N pages
-* Get title, author, source, description, number of citations, article file (if available) Note, that you need to choose the topic with at least 1 file available for downloading.
+* Get title, author, number of citations, article file (if available)

 The final git repo should contain the following files:
 * readme.md with robot description